open-xchange/appsuite-middleware/documentation/components/chronos.md

 At many places, one needs to differentiate between *internal* and *external* calendar users.
 Internal calendar users are all provisioned groupware entities within the same context, i.e. all resources, users and groups.
 All other calendar users are treated as external entities.
 This is especially also true for entities from other contexts of the same installation.

+### Scheduling

 Currently, all external calendar users require a valid e-mail address that can be used for scheduling via iMIP.
 This is enforced by validating the URIs of external attendees prior saving.
+Attempting to save or update an event containing an external calendar user w/o valid e-mail address will fail; the check may be skipped when setting ``com.openexchange.chronos.skipExternalAttendeeURIChecks`` to ``false``.

 ### URI Encoding / International Domain Names (IDN)